ericwrobinson/magic-pie-copy-rjs/src/pages/about/index.md

   buttonUrl: ""
 intro:
   title: Meet my clients.
 See our work.
-  subtitle: I work with business owners and marketing professionals to create
+  subtitle: My clients are business owners and marketing professionals who need
     next-level content for websites, landing pages, videos, and more.
   buttonTitle: view portfolio
 partners: